hanielbaez/docs-1/agent-messages/sending-messages.md

 * **to:** An agent id or an agent name.
 The agent with the corresponding `agent_id` field or the agent\(s\) with the corresponding `agent_name` field will receive the message in the next time step.
 If you want to send a message to multiple agents -- multicasting -- you can do so in one of two ways:
   * The "to" field of a message is an array, so you can include multiple agent names and IDs.
   * When sending a message to an `agent_name` that is shared by multiple agents, they will all receive the message.
 For instance, if five agents have the field `agent_name` set to`"forklift"`, they will all receive a message defined with `to: "forklift"`
-* **type:** A user defined string that serves as metadata for the object, describing the message and/or its purpose.
+* **type:** A user-defined string that serves as metadata for the object, describing the message and/or its purpose.
-* **data:** A user defined object that can contain any arbitrary data.
+* **data:** A user-defined object that can contain any arbitrary data.

 ## Code Examples